Frequently Asked Questions About District Elections

 Is Avoidance Of Incumbent Head-to-Head Contests A Legitimate Criteria When Drafting District Boundaries?

 Yes, avoidance is of head-to-head contest is a common criteria in the "other category" that a City Council may instruct staff (and/or consultant) to consider while drafting district boundaries.
 However, this would be considered secondary to those criteria prescribed by federal and state law.
 In addition, application of these criteria would only be to the extent that is feasible and reasonable.
 Other cities that have considered avoidance of head-to-head contests are Glendora, Santa Maria, Jurupa Valley, Fremont, and among others.

 Shouldn't This Go To The Voters For Approval?

 Even if the voters ultimately oppose switching to district elections, cities would remain vulnerable to accusations that the election resulted in polarized-voting in violation of the CVRA.
-Therefore, City Councils must decide whether to follow the procedures under Elections Code Section 10010 or to defend its at-large election system in court.
+Therefore, City Councils must decide whether to follow the procedures under Elections Code Section 10010 (PDF) or to defend its at-large election system in court.

 I Heard Other Cities Have Refused To Switch, What's Different Over There?

 Every city has its own set of circumstances including whether it’s a Charter city, demographic make-up, budgetary considerations, and other factors which may support a decision to attempt to keep at-large elections.
 One significant difference being whether a city is a Charter or a General Law city.
 Charter cities may argue that elections are a "municipal affair" and that the CVRA does not apply.
 However, Monterey Park is a General Law city and subject to the CVRA.

 What Happens If There Are No Candidates In A Particular District?